Billaferd/QuantumNexus/Rules.md

 ### Selecting Missions

 Each mission card as four domains: Technology, Magic, Psionics, Theism.
 Each mission card will have a 0 - 4 points in any one Domain, and a maximum of 6 points in total.
-The domain points will determine which cards will be able to be added to the deck.

 You may select mission cards where the sum of all domains on the mission cards does not exceed 6 and any single domain does not exceed 4.
 It is acceptable to have a domain with 0 points.
+The domain points will determine the types of cards available during deck construction.

 #### Example